aravind12c/Cucumber_Framework_Parllel_Docker/README.md

 # Prerequisites
 - Java 8 and above
 - Any IDE
+- Install Maven and set the Environment Variable
 - For Cucumber's actual flavour, install a plugin for cucumber in IDE and convert project into cucumber project
 - Download and Extract this project to your local or use git clone https://github.com/aravind12c/flinktestassesment.git
 - Import as a Maven project in any IDE